pbrochar/memo/README.md

 ### set

 Set the value of a memo entry by key.
-It's useful if you wan to create or update a key.
+It's useful if you want to update a key.

 ### rm